researchdata-sheffield/dataviz-hub2/README.md

 <br />

 We are constantly looking for new ideas and suggestions for events, workshops or tutorials.
 Feel free to get in touch with us through the [google group](https://groups.google.com/a/sheffield.ac.uk/forum/?hl=en#!forum/shef_dataviz-group), [slack team](https://shef-dataviz.slack.com) or [email](mailto:rdm@sheffield.ac.uk) with any suggestions.
-We will also be putting together more formal contributing guidance should you wish to contribute to our online resources directly through **this repository** including blogposts and turtorials.
+We encourage you to contribute to our online resources directly through **this repository** including blogposts and turtorials!

 <br />